pradeepadlakondawar/Ansible/README.md

 The following projects are included in this repository:

 - [**Project 1: Example Project 1**](./proj1/README.md): This project demonstrates a basic Ansible playbook for automating a simple task (e.g., installing a software package, configuring services, etc.).
-- [**Project 2: EC2 Instance Creation on AWS**](./proj2/README.md): This project showcases how to automate the creation of AWS EC2 instances using an Ansible Galaxy collection.
+- [**Project 2: Docker Installation using an Ansible role**](./proj2/README.md): This project demonstrates the automation of Docker installation on remote machines using Ansible.
 - [**Project 3: Creating EC2 Instances on AWS with Ansible**](./proj3/README.md): Automates the provisioning of EC2 instances on AWS by using a custom collection and leveraging variable precedence for flexibility.

 ## Prerequisites